openTdataCH/netexRealisationGuideSwitzerland/docs/08_service_calendars.md

 *→ [Glossary definition](A4_annex_glossary.md#timeband)*

 #### Purpose
-A period in a day, significant for some aspect of public transport, e.g. similar traffic conditions or fare category.
+A period of time within a day, usually defined by a start and end time.

 #### Table